Meet The Team

 MA, CCC-SLP

-Speech / Language Pathologist
+Speech & Language Pathologist / Lead ST

 EDUCATION

-Cierra graduated from San Diego State University (SDSU) with a Bachelor’s degree in Speech, Language and Hearing Sciences, followed by her Master’s Degree in Speech-Language Pathology.
+Cierra graduated from San Diego State University (SDSU) with a Bachelor’s degree in Speech, Language, and Hearing Sciences, followed by her Master’s Degree in Speech-Language Pathology.

 + More- Hide